zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/how-to/action.md

         // This is the `Form` class.
 It holds all the form configurations
         $form = $response->submission()->form();

-        // This is the user submitted data
+        // This is the user-submitted data
         $data = $response->submission()->data();

         // by calling $next() the next action in queue will
-        // be exexuted recieving the altered response return $next($response->withData([]));
+        // be executed receiving the altered response return $next($response->withData([]));
     }
 }